× Part 7: Aether Aether Concoctions and Enchants Relics The Planes

 Aetherite.
 Varies.

 Higher Levels.
 At 3rd level, this armor grants resistance to any two damage types that are not fatigue, physical, or true.
 At 4th level this armor grants resistance to any three damage types that are not fatigue, physical, or true.
-As an artifact, this armor grants a +2 bonus to the user’s Armor score and resistance to any four damage types that are not fatigue, physical, or true.
+As an artifact, this armor grants a +2 bonus to the user’s Worn Armor score and resistance to any four damage types that are not fatigue, physical, or true.

 Aetherite.
 Space.